Compare premium credit cards today

 - They typically charge an annual fee and will require an excellent credit history

-- Making a soft search before you apply could increase your chances of finding a premium card you'll be accepted for
+- Doing a smart search before you apply could increase your chances of finding a premium card you'll be accepted for

 - Beware of doubling up on cover and paying for products you don't need

 Not all credit cards are created equal, and premium credit cards – as the name suggests – are a top-of-the-line credit product.

 Sometimes referred to as black or even purple credit cards, these cards are synonymous with status and prestige, offering lots of exclusive perks in exchange for a (usually) sizeable fee.